gaberamolete/toolkit-xrai/docs/guidelines/methodology/mo_stability.md

 The Cramér-von Mises test can be applied to evaluate whether a model's predictions conform to a specific distribution, which is a useful diagnostic tool for understanding the model's behavior.

+For this statistical test, Scipy also have a specific [method](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.cramervonmises.html) available for use.

 ## G-Test
 The G-test, also known as the G-statistic or G-squared statistic, is a statistical test used in machine learning and statistics to assess the association or independence between categorical variables in contingency tables.
 It is commonly used for hypothesis testing when you have categorical data and want to determine if there is a significant relationship between two or more categorical variables.